opa334/SafariPlus/README.md

 `ROOTLESS=1` to compile Safari Plus for rootless jailbreaks

-`NO_LIBCSCOLORPICKER=1` to compile Safari Plus without the libCSColorPicker dependecy (color settings will be disabled if this flag is set)
+`NO_LIBCOLORPICKER=1` to compile Safari Plus without the Alderis/libCSColorPicker dependecy (color settings will be disabled if this flag is set)

 `NO_DEPENDENCIES=1` to compile Safari Plus with all of the above NO_* flags set